RudzaniTshikovhi/alx-system_engineering-devops/0x01-shell_permissions/README.md

- changes the owner to vincent and the group owner to staff for all the files
+script that changes the group owner to school for the file hello